 Goal is appreciation for and basic working knowledge of techniques used in policy analysis.
 Techniques are explored in both quasi-realistic settings and in application to real world problems of marine policy.

-Exploration of major scientific, policy, and legal issues pertaining to problems of global climate change including regime design, use of climate models, impact on hydrology water resources, and forests.
+Exploration of major scientific, policy, and legal issues pertaining to governance of global climate change mitigation and adaptation by a diverse set of governmental and non-governmental actors.
+Offered: A.